Fiscal Rules and The Selection of Politicians: Theory and Evidence From Italy

 Fiscal rules, or constraints on the policymaking discretion of elected officials, are widely used to regulate fiscal policies.
-Using data on Italian municipalities, we employ a difference-in-discontinuity design to show a negative effect of fiscal rules on mayoral candidates’ education.
-The effect is driven by municipalities where fiscal rules meaningfully restrict the action space of politicians.
-These results are consistent with a formal model of fiscal rules and political selection and highlight a new "general equilibrium" effect of the former.
-Namely, reducing discretion may alleviate pork-barrel spending, but may also lower the quality of politicians.
+Using data on Italian municipalities, we employ a difference-in-discontinuity design to provide evidence of the negative effect of fiscal rules on mayoral candidates’ education.
+Municipalities in which fiscal rules meaningfully restrict the action space of politicians drive the effect.
+These results are consistent with a formal model of fiscal rules and political selection.
+We highlight that reducing discretion may affect the composition of the pool of players: it may alleviate pork-barrel spending but also negatively affect the education of politicians.

 JEL Classification: D72, H62, H70, H72